 Resident Playwright2008 -- 2015

-Rob Handel is a founding member of the playwrights’ collective 13P, which has won four Obie Awards, and heads the dramatic writing program at Carnegie Mellon University.
-His plays have been produced by SPF, Target Margin, Long Wharf, Curious Theatre, Theater Ninjas, and Half Moon.
-A Maze was produced by New York Stage and Film in 2011 and by Rorschach Theatre in 2012.
-He was commissioned by Opera Theater of Pittsburgh in 2012 to write the libretto for Nightcaps, a cycle of mini-operas.
-Residencies include the Portland Center Stage JAW Festival, Soho Rep, Donmar Warehouse, the Royal Court Theatre, and the O’Neill Playwrights Conference.
+Rob Handel was a founding member of the playwrights’ collective 13P, which won four Obie Awards.
+He is a resident artist in the Composer Librettist Development Program at American Lyric Theater, and heads the dramatic writing program at Carnegie Mellon University.
+Recently, he wrote the libretti for a cycle of mini-operas produced by Opera Theater Summerfest via a commissioning grant from Opera America.
+His latest play, A MAZE, has been produced by New York Stage and Film, Rorschach Theatre (D.C.), and Just Theater (Berkeley).
+His work has been produced by Long Wharf Theatre, SPF, Target Margin, City Lights (San Jose), Curious Theatre (Denver), Theater Ninjas (Cleveland), and Half Moon (Poughkeepsie).
+Residencies include The Royal Court Theatre, Donmar Warehouse, The O’Neill Playwrights Conference, Soho Rep, Portland Center Stage, Todd Mountain Theater Project, and a 'pataphysics retreat.
 Honors include the Helen Merrill Award and the Whitfield Cook Award.
-His plays Millicent Scowlworthy and Aphrodisiac are published by Samuel French.
-He studied at Williams College and with Paula Vogel at Brown University.
-He is a resident playwright at New Dramatists.
-Rob lives in Pittsburgh with his wife, poet Joy Katz, and their son.
+Millicent Scowlworthy and Aphrodisiac are published by Samuel French.
+Rob studied at Williams College and with Paula Vogel at Brown University.
+He lives in Pittsburgh with his wife, poet Joy Katz, and their son.

 The romantic tale of 13P, and why it ended, is here: http://www.howlround.com/13p-why-implode-by-rob-handel/